jdodsoncollins/TypeScript-Docker-Node-DI-Starter/README.md

 Then...
 `npm run test`

-Additionally, you can check the `getUser` endpoint by hitting the URLs such as `/user?id=1234`
+Additionally, you can check the `getUser` endpoint by hitting the URLs such as `/user?id=1234`. `localhost:3000/login` is also set up to be a demo login page.

 Read more on [CQRS](https://martinfowler.com/bliki/CQRS.html)